bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 ###Creating your first LUIS Application

 All LUIS applications are centered around a domain-specific topic, for example booking of tickets, flights, hotels, rental cars etc. or content related to exercising, tracking fitness efforts and setting goals.
 You need to decide on a domain-specific topic before you can create your LUIS application.
 In this case, let's take the example of a virtual travel booking agency application.
 In the application, you will bundle together the intents and entities that are important to your task.
 Two intents relevant to the domain of travel booking are "BookFlight" and "GetWeather".
 Two entities that are important are "Location" and "DateTime".
-Once we have identified the intents and entities, we can take an appropriate action, when a user interacts with the application.
+Once you have identified the intents and entities, it is possible to take appropriate action, when a user interacts with the application.

 ###Step 1: Creating an Application